 Getting a good night’s sleep is crucial for overall health, and your sleeping position plays a vital role in achieving quality rest.
-The best posture to sleep can improve spinal alignment, reduce pain, and enhance breathing.
+Specific sleeping postures can significantly impact spinal alignment, reduce pain, and enhance breathing [1].
 Many people struggle with discomfort due to poor sleep posture, leading to back pain, neck strain, and restless nights.
-In this blog, we will explore the best sleeping positions and how they impact your well-being, so you can wake up refreshed and pain-free.
+In this blog, we will explore the best sleeping positions, supported by current research, and their potential impact on your overall well-being, so you can wake up refreshed and pain-free.

 Why Sleep Posture Matters

 Your sleeping posture affects your spine, muscles, and overall body health.
-A correct sleeping posture ensures proper alignment, reducing the risk of developing aches and stiffness.
-Sleeping incorrectly can put pressure on your joints, worsen back pain, and contribute to conditions like acid reflux and poor circulation.
-Additionally, sleeping posture for lower back pain is critical for people who suffer from chronic discomfort.
-Finding the right sleeping position can significantly improve your sleep quality and health.
+Maintaining a correct sleeping posture ensures proper alignment, thereby reducing the risk of developing aches and stiffness [2].
+Sleeping incorrectly can put undue pressure on your joints, worsen existing back pain, and may contribute to conditions like acid reflux and poor circulation.
+Additionally, maintaining a proper sleeping posture is critical for people who suffer from chronic lower back pain [3].
+Finding the right sleeping position can significantly improve your sleep quality and overall health [4].

-There are several ways to sleep, but not all of them are beneficial.
-Below are four of the best sleeping positions that promote comfort and overall well-being.
+There are several ways to sleep, but not all of them are equally beneficial for every person.
+Below are four of the most studied sleeping positions that promote comfort and overall well-being.

 1. Foetal Position

-The Foetal position is one of the most common and highly recommended sleeping postures.
+The Foetal position is one of the most frequently adopted sleeping postures, reported by studies to be the preferred choice for a majority of adults [5].
 In this position, you sleep on your side with your knees drawn slightly toward your chest.

 Benefits: